Residency Director: Christopher Grunseich, MD, NIH National Institute of Neurological Disorders and Stroke

 Residency Co-Director: Laxman Bahroo, DO, MedStar Georgetown University Hospital

-The National Institutes of Health has partnered with MedStar Georgetown University Hospital (Georgetown) to offer a specialized ACGME accredited neurology residency training track.
-The goal of the training program is to create a unique clinical experience and research training opportunity that will develop future leaders in neuroscience research.
+The NINDS/NIH and MedStar Georgetown University Hospital (Georgetown) have partnered to create a specialized ACGME accredited neurology residency training track.
+The goal of this training program is to create a unique clinical experience and research training opportunity that will train the future leaders in neuroscience research.
 The program allows for the resident to participate in one of two training tracks: The Clinical Scholar training track and the Clinician Scientist training track.

 The Clinician Scientist track allows the resident to spend a significant amount of training performing research at the NIH, as well as time to learn the clinical skills of neurology at Georgetown University Hospital.
 The resident will select a research mentor and project that will be developed during their PGY2, 3, and 4 years of residency.
 The Clinician Scholar track allows for the neurology resident to use their elective time at the NIH to similarly select a research mentor and project.